Norwegian identity card

 The Norwegian identity card, commonly referred to as the national identity card (nasjonalt ID-kort, ID-duođaštus) in Norway, is a non-compulsory biometric identity document issued since 30 November 2020.
 It is one of two official identity documents issued by the Norwegian Police Service, the other being the Norwegian passport.

-It is only issued to Norwegian citizens, and may indicate citizenship so that it can be used as a travel document facilitating freedom of movement within the European Free Trade Association and the European Economic Area.
+It is issued to Norwegian citizens as a travel document and may indicate citizenship to facilitate freedom of movement within the European Free Trade Association and the European Economic Area, as well as EU/EEA residents as a domestic identification document within Norway.

 For travel within the Nordic countries no identity documentation is legally required for Nordic citizens due to the Nordic Passport Union.

 History

 Earlier ID cards

 During the Second World War, the authorities issued a mandatory identity card.
 This card was abandoned after the end of the war, as it was strongly associated with the occupation force and its control regime.

 Norway Post started issuing a photo identity card on 1 March 1957, initially free for all residents over 15 years old.
 These were intended for use at the post offices, but were quickly adopted by other public and private instances as a valid photo ID.
 For several decades these were along with passports and driver's licenses the only widely recognized ID in Norwegian society.
 During the 1970s the postal ID cards were the only valid IDs for proving age on public transport.

 Bank cards were launched in 1977, originally only serving as an ID card.
 These were intended for a clerk to be able to verify the identity of the person writing the check.
 By the 1980s the cards were used as debit cards, and even after checks were phased out of common use in the early 1990s, the bank cards retained a photo ID, including the national identity number of the person.
 The widespread use of bank cards as ID gradually led to the termination of postal ID cards.
 Legally, bank cards are a customer card which serves no particular legal purpose.
 However, because of the stringent requirements needed to verify one's identity to the bank in order to open an account and be issued a bank card, bank cards became widely accepted as ID cards, even at public institutions.

 The banking sector was strongly in favor of replacing bank card-based IDs with government-issued IDs.
 Banks had no obligation to issue IDs.
 One issue was that the banks bore the cost of issuing the IDs.
 The other was that the banks did not have the same ability to authenticate people with confidence as government authorities, increasing the risk of fake IDs being issued.
 With the announcement of the National ID Card plans, a number of banks stopped issuing ID fields on their bank cards.